ijijn/roguelike/book/src/chapter_51.md

 We're going to find it very helpful to be able to read a string containing a D&D dice specification (e.g. `20d6+4`) and turn it into computer-friendly numbers.
 We'll use this a lot when reading the raw files, so we'll put it in there - but make it public in case we need it somewhere else.

 Parsing out bit of text like that is a perfect job for *regular expressions*.
-These are supported in Rust via a crate, so we have to open up our `cargo.toml` and add `regex = "1.3.6"` to our `[dependencies]` section.
+These are supported in Rust via a crate, so we have to open up our `cargo.toml` and add `regex = "1.3.6"` to our `[lints] workspace = true

+[dependencies]` section.
 Actually *teaching* regular expressions would be a book unto itself; it's a hugely complicated (and powerful) system, and has a tendency to look like a cat walked on your keyboard.
 Here's a regular expression that parses a `1d20+4` type of string:

 ```regexp
 (\d+)d(\d+)([\+\-]\d+)?
 ```

 What on *Earth* does that mean?

 * Each part contained in parentheses `(..)` is a *match group*.
 You're telling the regular expression that whatever is in those parentheses is important to you, and can be *captured* for reading.
 * `\d` is regular-expression speak for "I expect a *digit* here".